Nupapillomavirus

-Nupapillomavirus is a genus of viruses, in the family Papillomaviridae.
+Nupapillomavirus is a genus of viruses in the family Papillomaviridae.
 Humans serve as natural hosts.
 There is only one species in this genus: Nupapillomavirus 1.
-Diseases associated with this genus include: facial warts.
-It has also been detected in some skin carcinomas and premalignant keratoses.
+Diseases associated with this genus include facial warts.
+This virus has also been detected in some skin carcinomas and premalignant keratoses.

 Structure

 Viruses in Nupapillomavirus are non-enveloped, with icosahedral geometries, and T=7 symmetry.
 The diameter is around 52-55 nm.
 Genomes are circular, around 8kb in length.

 Life cycle

 Viral replication is nuclear.
 Entry into the host cell is achieved by attachment of the viral proteins to host receptors, which mediates endocytosis.
 Replication follows the dsDNA bidirectional replication model.
 DNA-templated transcription, with some alternative splicing mechanism is the method of transcription.
 The virus exits the host cell by nuclear envelope breakdown.

 Human serve as the natural host.
 Transmission routes are contact.